 Some of our shuttle tanker contracts have a "life-of-field" duration, which means that the contract continues until oil production at the field ceases.
-If production terminates for any reason, we no longer will generate revenue under the related contract.
+If production at a field terminates or a field is abandoned for any reason, we no longer will generate revenue under the related contract.
 Other shuttle tanker and FSO contracts under which our vessels operate are subject to extensions beyond their initial term.
 The likelihood of these contracts being extended may be negatively affected by reductions in oil field reserves, low oil prices generally or other factors.
 If we are unable to promptly redeploy any affected vessels at rates at least equal to those under the contracts, if at all, our operating results will be harmed.
-Any potential redeployment may not be under longterm contracts, which may affect the stability of our business and operating results.
+Any potential redeployment may not be under long-term contracts, which may affect the stability of our business and operating results.

 Charter rates for conventional oil and product tankers and towage vessels may fluctuate substantially over time and may be lower when we are attempting to re-charter these vessels, which could adversely affect our operating results.
-Any changes in charter rates for LNG or LPG carriers, shuttle tankers or FSO or FAU or FPSO units could also adversely affect redeployment opportunities for those vessels.
+Any changes in charter rates for LNG or LPG carriers, shuttle tankers, FSO or FPSO units, or UMS could also adversely affect redeployment opportunities for those vessels.

 Our ability to re-charter our conventional oil and product tankers following expiration of existing time-charter contracts and the rates payable upon any renewal or replacement charters will depend upon, among other things, the state of the conventional tanker market.
 Conventional oil and product tanker trades are highly competitive and have experienced significant fluctuations in charter rates based on, among other things, oil, refined petroleum product and vessel demand.
 For example, an oversupply of conventional oil tankers can significantly reduce their charter rates.
-Our ability to charter our towage vessels will depend, among other things, the state of the towage market.
+Our ability to charter our towage vessels will depend, among other things, on the state of the towage market.
 Towage contracts are highly competitive and are based on the level of projects undertaken by the customer base.
-There also exists some volatility in charter rates for LNG and LPG carriers, shuttle tankers, FSO and FPSO units and FAUs, which could also adversely affect redeployment opportunities for those vessels.
+There also exists some volatility in charter rates for LNG and LPG carriers, shuttle tankers, FSO and FPSO units, and UMS, which could also adversely affect redeployment opportunities for those vessels.